Welcome!

 Cancellation Policy

-For cancellations received less than 14 days before the start date of the retreat (after October 30): cancellations will be ineligible for a refund and no refund will be issued.
+For cancellations received after February 12: cancellations will be ineligible for a refund, and no refund will be issued.

 *Late Fee Policy